cmda-jpl/cmda_notebooks/README.md

 ![img](https://i.imgur.com/XsPdZt3.png)

 - `cmda.py` and `fillna.py` contains the main library code.
 Do not edit these!
-- `datasets.csv` and `variables.csv` contain a variable and dataset table that you can open to see the list of available datastes and variables.
+- `datasets.csv` and `variables.csv` contain a variable and dataset table that you can open to see the list of available datasets and variables.
 - `cmda.ipynb` is a template notebook which provides a brief tutorial for using the CMDA GUI in Jupyter.

 ### Restarting your Server